 The TV supports an Auto Low Latency mode that LG calls 'Instant Game Response,' but it only works with compatible devices like the Xbox One.
 When 'Instant Game Response' detects that you're playing a game, it switches to 'Game' mode.
-After that, if you switch to another picture mode, you are still getting low input lag and the only available settings are the 'Game' mode ones.
+After that, if you switch to another picture mode, you're still getting low input lag and the only available settings are the 'Game' mode ones.
 This means that all picture modes can have the same low input lag when 'Instant Game Response' is activated.

 See our recommended gaming settings here.